-The flow chart below sets out the procedures for leaving without a new user taking over.
-The grid owner in this case receives leaving notification from the gas user and subsequently sends a Z05LK to the gas supply company confirming the leaving date.
+The grid owner receives leaving notification from the gas user and subsequently sends a Z05LK to the gas supply company confirming the leaving date.

 1.3.2 Formulating a disconnection order

 A facility may need to be disconnected because of a party leaving without another party taking over at the same time.
 The grid owner should endeavour to disconnect offtake points that do not have a gas user.
 Further information can be found in section 2.2.